riocastillo/merge-playlists/README.md

 # merge-playlists
 Using the Spotify API, this simple app allows users to search and merge playlists together.
+Will be complete by 1/31